 - If you’re visiting a company, remember to take your CV with references and transcripts and ask to speak to someone in personnel or management.

 Getting work experience

 Erasmus+ is the EU programme for education, training, youth and sport for 2014-2020 and covers student exchange, work experience and volunteering opportunities.
 Both under and postgraduate students can study abroad for 3 to 12 months.
 Erasmus+ also provides opportunities for work experience students to learn new skills or languages, as well as volunteering in different countries for between 2 weeks and 12 months.

 Work placements and internships

-- Atlantis Youth Exchange – a Norwegian organisation for 18- to 30-year-olds, offering au pair jobs and work within the farming and tourism industries.
+- Atlantis organises cultural exchange programmes in Norway for 18- to 30-year-olds, offering au pair jobs and work within the farming and tourism industries.

 Gap year and volunteering opportunities